Secure Multi-Source Multicast: Main Results

-\begin{theorem} Assume an SMSM network $(\mathcal{V},\mathcal{E},\mathcal{S},\mathcal{D},w)$.
-There exists a coding scheme which disseminates $k$ messages from each source in $\mathcal{S}$, to all destinations in $\mathcal{D}$, while keeping an eavesdropper which observes $w$ links ignorant with respect to each message individually if: \begin{enumerate} \item For all $s\in \mathcal{S}$ and all $d\in \mathcal{D}$, $\rho(s,d) \ge k$. \item For all $d\in \mathcal{D}$, $\rho(\mathcal{S},d) \ge k|S|$. \end{enumerate} \end{theorem} Under strong-secrecy, i.e., requiring Eve's mutual information \emph{with all messages simultaneously} to be zero, the problem of MSM is still open \cite{cai2009valuable},\cite[Section VI]{cai2011theory}.
-Clearly, if Eve observes $w$ links, a naive implementation, which increases the message rates from each source by $w$, can send $k$ messages from each source and achieve strong secrecy if: \begin{enumerate} \item For all $s\in \mathcal{S}$ and all $d\in \mathcal{D}$, $\rho(s,d) \geq k+w$. \item For all $d\in \mathcal{D}$, $\rho(S,d) \geq (k+w)|S|$. \end{enumerate} However, such an implementation is clearly wasteful, and, to date, the optimal strategy is unknown.
+Note that under strong-secrecy, i.e., requiring Eve's mutual information \emph{with all messages simultaneously} to be zero, the problem of MSM is still open \cite{cai2009valuable},\cite[Section VI]{cai2011theory}.
+Clearly, if Eve observes $w$ links, a naive implementation, which increases the message rates from each source by $w$, can send $k$ messages from each source where $n \geq k + w + k\epsilon$ and achieve strong secrecy if: \begin{enumerate} \item For all $s\in \mathcal{S}$ and all $d\in \mathcal{D}$, $\rho(s,d) \geq n$. \item For all $d\in \mathcal{D}$, $\rho(S,d) \geq n|S|$. \end{enumerate} However, such an implementation is clearly wasteful, and, to date, the optimal strategy is unknown.
 Obviously, the required rates under strong secrecy are higher than the min-cut bound, as even for single-source multicast one needs $\rho(s_1,d_i) \geq k+w$ \cite{cai2011secure}.
-The importance of \Cref{direct theorem1} is that under individual secrecy, not only the rate region can be characterized, and is achievable using linear network coding, individually secure MSM \emph{is possible up to the min-cuts in the network}.
+Thus, the importance of \Cref{direct theorem1} is that under individual secrecy, not only the rate region can be characterized, and is achievable using linear network coding, individually secure MSM \emph{is possible up to the min-cuts in the network}.

-In \Cref{SecureGossipAlgorithm}, we provide a code for Strong-SMSM.
-It is important to note that in the code suggested, the alphabet size dose not increase with the network parameters due to the strong-security constraint.
+In \Cref{strong-SMSM}, we do provide a code for Strong-SMSM.
+It is important to note that in the code suggested, the alphabet size does not increase with the network parameters due to the strong-security constraint.